mrpappas/lab-rat/Organization/Partners/E-Space.md

 **Website:** https://e-space.com/

 >[!summary]
-E-Space is a low Earth orbit ([[🌍 Orbits#LEO|LEO]]) satellite communications company focused on building a sustainable satellite network.
+E-Space is a low Earth orbit ([[Orbits#LEO|LEO]]) satellite communications company focused on building a sustainable satellite network.
 The company aims to deploy low-cost, small satellites that offer global connectivity while minimizing space debris through collision avoidance and deorbiting technologies.
 E-Space emphasizes modular satellite design, efficient manufacturing, and a focus on sustainability to enable scalable and responsible space-based communications solutions for commercial, government, and IoT applications.

 ## 🚀 Launches